Master the Rules & Odds of Blackjack

 7. Super Sevens

 The Super Sevens side bet is exactly how it sounds: You win if you receive one of more 7 cards in your hand.
-There is some significant winning potential with this bet: While landing one 7 pays out 3-to-1, landing two 7’s pays out 50-to-1.
-And the payouts keep going up from there: If you land two 7’s of the same suit, it’s 100-to-1; if the third card dealt is also a 7, it’s 500-to-1 if that 7 is unsuited and a whopping 5,000-to-1 if it’s suited.
+This bet has some significant winning potential: While landing one 7 pays out 3-to-1, landing two 7’s pays out 50-to-1.
+And the payouts keep going up from there: If you land two 7’s of the same suit, it’s 100-to-1; if the third card dealt is also a 7, it’s 500-to-1 if that 7 is unsuited, and a whopping 5,000-to-1 if it’s suited.

 Of note: Some casinos will not deal a third card if the dealer has a blackjack, which would eliminate the possibility of hitting more than two 7’s.

 The Lucky Ladies side bet is a winner if the player’s cards add up to 20.
 There are variations of wins for this side bet: An unsuited 20 pays 4-to-1, a suited 20 pays 10-to-1, a matched 20 with the same rank and suit pays 25-to-1, two queens of hearts pays 200-to-1 and two queens of hearts when the dealer has hit a blackjack pays out 1,000-to-1.